 - do not combine anabolic steroids with caffeine or alcohol (which remove water from the body), or with other drugs such as amphetamines

 Resources and support

 - If you are worried about anabolic steroid use, talk to your doctor.
-Using anabolic steroids can lead to addiction since people rely on the drugs for confidence and self-esteem.

 - Visit the Drug Help website for information on how to get help with anabolic steroid use.